 What Is The Best Brush For My Hair?

-The best hairbrush for your hair type will glide effortlessly through your hair, with no breakage, and leaving it smooth and shining with health.
+The best hairbrush for your hair type will glide effortlessly through your hair, with no breakage, leaving it smooth and shining with health.

-Before you can decide upon which brush type is right for you, you need to determine what hair type you have, its length, and what type of styling you require.
+Before you can decide which brush type is right for you, you need to determine what hair type you have, its length, and what type of styling you require.

 How to know what hairbrush to use is often trial and error, so take a look at the list below to determine which hairbrush is ideal for you:

 - Long and Curly: A mixed bristle brush will help with this type of hair.
 The synthetic bristles will effectively de-tangle and separate the curls whilst the natural bristles will bring down the oils and nourish all the hair.

 - Long and Straight: A natural bristle cushioned paddle brush will smooth your straight hair leaving it shiny and sleek.

 - Short and Curly: A detangling brush, possibly a thermal round brush if you often blow dry your hair, will be a necessity in your hair toolkit.
 Choose a small brush for ease of brushing and styling.